praghus/platfuse/README.md

 -   **Flexibility**: By providing a mechanism to execute arbitrary code for rendering and updating, custom function layers offer unparalleled flexibility, allows to implement features that would be difficult or impossible with standard layer types.

-To define a custom function layer, You should extend the `Layer` class and override the `render` method with their custom drawing logic.
+To define a custom function layer, You should extend the [`Layer`](https://praghus.github.io/platfuse/classes/Layer.html) class and override the `draw` method with their custom drawing logic.
 Additionally, any necessary update logic can be implemented in an `update` method, which should also be called from the game's main loop.

 Example: